-6 Hacks to Boost Your Brainpower at Work
+6 Tips to Boost Your Brainpower at Work

 4. Power Nap

-A short sleep of about 15 to 30 minutes is most effective to improve mental performance.
+A short nap of about 15 to 30 minutes is most effective to improve mental performance.
 Not only does it allow your body to pay any sleep debt and help you feel more rested, it also reverses the information overload in your brain and strengthens the connection of neurons involved in muscle memory – making your brain work faster and more accurate.
 For a normal 8-hour day shift, workers in nap-friendly offices usually take power naps during their midday breaks.
 If napping is not allowed in the work setting, you can do it inside your car.
 If you are not that fond of napping, take a moment of silence.
 Close your eyes and meditate.
 This will clear your mind and maybe even train your body to nap.
 If you’re having trouble sleeping at night, check out these 10 hacks to help you get better sleep.

 5. Laugh Break